peacej/jerry-blog/pages/about-me.md

 -->

 I'm a quadralingual data scientist living in Tokyo.
 I like machine learning, generative art/music, and crypto/blockchain.
+Yes I do.